alnitak/flutter_recorder/README.md

     }
 });

-/// Initialize the capture device and start listening to it: try {
+/// Initialize the capture device and start it: try {
     Recorder.instance.init();
-    Recorder.instance.startListen();
+    Recorder.instance.start();
 } on Exception catch (e) {
     debugPrint('init() error: $e\n');
 }
 /// On Web platform it is better to initialize and wait the user to give
 /// mic permission.
-Then use `startListen()` when it's needed.
+Then use `start()` when it's needed.

 //Start recording:
 Recorder.instance.startRecording(completeFilePath: 'audioCompleteFilenameWithPath.wav`);